 When Susanna Wesley prayed, God listened.
-I recently came across this and knew it was meant to be shared on Brokenbelievers.
+I came across this and knew it was meant to be shared on Brokenbelievers.
 I hope you read it and it spurs you to pray as well.
-We all need encouragement and this is pretty valuable stuff.
-I know of no higher call than to teach another believer how to pray.
+We all need encouragement and this is pretty potent stuff.
+I know of no higher call than to pray and then teach another believer how to pray.

 “I have much need in humbling myself before you, the great and holy God because of the sins I am daily guilty of, in thought, word and deed against your holy majesty.
 Help me overcome the levity and to shun vain and impure thoughts which, though they do not make their abode for any long period of time, yet in their passing through leave a tincture of impurity.”

 “Enable me to keep my heart with all diligence, my thoughts, and affections, for out of them are the issues of life.
 How often I have offended in this kind!
 Cleanse me from secret faults, for out of the abundance of the heart the mouth speaks.
 Help me to guard against vain and unnecessary words, and to speak of you, O my God, with that reverence, that humility, that gravity that I ought.”

 “Susanna experienced many hardships throughout her life.
 Her husband left her and the children for over a year because of a minor dispute.